pkardas/notes/books/nlp-book.md

 `?`, `!` are unambiguous, `.` is unfortunately ambiguous, it doesn't need to mean sentence end.
 Rule-based approach or machine learning.

-*MInimum Edit Distance* - minimum number of editing operations (add, delete, substitution) needed to transform one string into another.
+*Minimum Edit Distance* - minimum number of editing operations (add, delete, substitution) needed to transform one string into another.

 How to find Minimal Edit Distance?
-This can be think of as a shortest path problem.
+This can be thought of as the shortest path problem.
 Shortest sequence of edits from one string to another.
 This can be solved using dynamic programming (table-driven method for solving problems by combining solutions to sub-problems).

 ## Chapter 3: N-gram Language Models

 Assigning probabilities of upcoming words in a sentence is a very important task in speech recognition, spelling correction, machine translation and AAC systems.
 Systems that assign probabilities to sequences of models are called ** language models**.
-Simplest model is a n-gram.
+Simplest model is an n-gram.

 *P(w|h)* - the probability of a word *w* given some history *h*. $$ P(the|its\ water\ is\ so\ transparent\ that) =
-\dfrac{count(its\ water\ is\ so\ transparent\ that\ the)}{count(its\ water\ is\ so\ transparent\ that)} $$ You can compute these probabilities for a large corpus, eg. wikipedia.
+\dfrac{count(its\ water\ is\ so\ transparent\ that\ the)}{count(its\ water\ is\ so\ transparent\ that)} $$ You can compute these probabilities for a large corpus, e.g. wikipedia.
 This method works fine in many cases, but it turned out even the web can not give us good estimates in most cases - language is dynamic, you are not able to count ALL the possible sentences.
 Hence, there is a need for introducing more clever way for estimating the probability *P(w|h)*.